dimircea/WeatherStation/README.md

 We use the ESP8266 WiFi module, and Arduino Pro Mini, a DHT22 humidity and temperature sensor and a few other cheap components.

 ## Hardware Design
 The hardware design is made by using [Fritzing](fritzing.org).
-PCB Layout is currently work in progress.
+The Breadboard and Schematic is ready, but the PCB Layout (for etching) is currently work in progress.
+All the required files are available under the `documents` folder.

 ## Software Design
 The user interface is implemented as an Android application, and the sensors data is obtained via WiFi.
-In theory, any device running Android 2.3.3 (API 10) or higher can be used, but we only tested it with Android 4.3.1 (API 18), 4.4.2 (API 19) and 5.0.1 (API 21).
+We only tested it with Android 4.3.1 (API 18), 4.4.2 (API 19) and 5.0.1 (API 21), and we know that it does not work with Android 2.3.3 (API 10).
+You are welcome to test other Android versions and report if it works or not.

 The WeatherSensor node uses Arduino code.